evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 drift_report
 ```

-The result will now show drift with a score of 0.631.
+The result will now detect some drift.
 You will also see examples of texts that help differentiate between the two datasets.
 For instance, questions about the "employee portal" are typical for the "current" dataset, indicating that HR-related questions became more frequent.

 ![](../.gitbook/assets/cloud/llm_text_drift-min.png)